frankIT/ofxstatement-fineco/README.rst

 - The only other two type set are XFER and CASH, when the transaction is evaluated respectively as a bank transfer or a withrawal
 - The full description available is set to the memo field.
 - Optionally the memo field could be duplicated on the payee/<NAME> one, to match a specific `HomeBank limit`_ during ofx import.
-- The "Money Map" coulum, if found, will be appended to the memo field.
+- The "Money Map" coulum, if found in the savings statement, will be appended to the memo field.

 The plugin support both the xls file available from Fineco: the one from your savings, and the one from your debit/credit cards.
 The debit card top-ups log it's not supported by purpose, since the same transactions are present in the savings statement.